Catawba in the American Civil War: Background

-The Catawba Indians, a Siouan language-speaking people, lived in the South Carolina region prior to European contact.
-The Catawba called themselves, yeh is-WAH h'reh or "People of the River."
+The Catawba people live in the South Carolina region, as they did prior to European contact.
+The Catawba call themselves, "yeh is-WAH h’reh" or "People of the River."

 The earliest documented European contact occurred when Hernando de Soto's Spanish expedition reached the Piedmont plateau.
 There would be no colonial contact for almost 100 years after the "De Soto Entrada."

 As European settlers established themselves along the eastern coast, the Catawba became experienced traders.
 The deer skin market helped the Catawba receive European goods like muskets, iron knives, kettles, and cloth but also brought along disease and encroachment.

 In 1747, the Province of South Carolina allotted the Catawba 15 square miles in the York and Lancaster districts.

 American colonists considered the Catawba "the best friends the colonist had."
 When the Revolutionary War started, there were between 1,000 to 5,000 or more Catawbas.
 It is said that more than 500 lost their lives during the Revolutionary War.
 The Catawbas served under General Lee's Legion and fought with him in 1780.
 For siding with the Americans during the revolution, the British destroyed the Catawba's major village.

 On March 13 of 1840, a treaty was made between South Carolina and the Catawba.
-At that time, their population was at 12 men, 36 women, and 40 boys & girls.
+At that time, their delegation at the signing was recorded as 12 men, 36 women, and 40 boys & girls.

 When the Civil War began, the Catawba were "an obscure enclave in a social system [southern plantation slavery] that was beginning to break down."
 They became a group dependent on the "Southern way of life" which they believed was "meaningful" and "worth fighting for."

-In 1860, their population was at 55.
 An elderly Catawba who lived through the American Civil War noted that a "good many [Catawba Indians] went, about 20."

 Eastern Theater

 The Catawba first enrolled in Captain Lucian Palmer Sadler's Company on December 9, 1861.
 Sadler became ill and had to retire after one year of service.
 The Company ultimately became part of the 17th South Carolina Infantry Regiment, as Company K. Only four Catawba Indians enrolled with this company: Jefferson Ayers, William Canty, John Scott, and Alexander Tims.

-In 1861, Cadwallader Jones created a company known as the Indian Land Guards.
+In 1861, Cadwallader Jones Jr. created a company known as the Indian Land Guards.
 The company was later assigned to the 12th South Carolina Infantry.
 Jones’ company served in several battles: the Peninsula Campaign, the Second Battle of Bull Run, Antietam, and at the Siege of Petersburg.

 Only 19 Catawba Indians are known to have enrolled in the Confederacy: